 All projects are initially marked independently by two members of UCL CS academic staff (often referred to as the First Examiner and the Second Examiner).
 The First Examiner is normally your supervisor.
 If you have had an external supervisor too, your internal (CS department) supervisor may consult with them in deciding on a mark.
 We try to choose as Second Examiner someone who shares an interest in the topic of your project.

-The following criteria are taken into account:
+The following criteria are taken into account (this is not an exhaustive list):